mindsdb/mindsdb/mindsdb/integrations/handlers/neuralforecast_handler/README.md

 NeuralForecast is a ML package for time series forecasting.
 We have integrated the NHITS and AutoNHITS models from this package.
-These are flexible, deep-learning models for time-series forecasting, based on https://arxiv.org/abs/2201.12886
+These are flexible, deep-learning models for time-series forecasting, based on https://arxiv.org/abs/2201.12886 Neuralforecast documentation is available at https://nixtla.github.io/neuralforecast/

 Call this handler by
-`USING ENGINE="neuralforecast"` - you can see a full example in https://github.com/mindsdb/mindsdb/pull/4615
+`USING ENGINE='neuralforecast'` - you can see a full example in https://github.com/mindsdb/mindsdb/pull/4615

 # Why is this integration useful?
 What does the ideal predictive use case for this integration look like?
 When would you definitely not use this integration?
 Neuralforecast uses fast and accurate deep learning methods.